 Sector Capital AS’ distribution business is relatively small (in terms of employees and products distributed).
 Further, Sector Capital AS’ distribution activities relates solely to products managed by the wider SAM Group.
 These managers currently do not consider the principal adverse impacts of their investment decisions on sustainability factors.
-Their reason for opting against doing so, is primarily that the that the regulatory technical standards (“RTS”) supplementing SFDR, which will set out the content, methodology and information required in the principal adverse sustainability impact (PASI) statement, remain in draft form and have been delayed.
+Their reason for opting against doing so, is primarily as they have a commercial preference to focus resources elsewhere.
 Therefore, Sector Capital AS has opted not to consider adverse impacts of investment decisions on sustainability factors in its investment advice.
-Sector Capital AS reserves the right to reconsider this position in the future, should e.g. more information and guidance be available, or should the managers of their product commence considering the principal adverse impacts of their investment decisions on sustainability factors.
+Sector Capital AS reserves the right to reconsider this position in the future, e.g. should the managers of their product commence considering the principal adverse impacts of their investment decisions on sustainability factors.

 Sector Capital AS’ remuneration policy shall serve to promote sound management and control of Sector Capital AS and its clients’ risks, including sustainability risks, and shall not encourage excessive risk taking on the part of employees (in all aspects of its activities that relate to the services which are subject to public authorisation).

 Key aspects of the Remuneration Policy are set out below: